-A. Yes: 3470:661 Statistics for Life Sciences or equivalent graduate-level statistics course.
+A. Yes: STAT 661 Stats for Life Sciences or equivalent graduate-level statistics course.
 Receives no credit toward the degree.
-In addition, upon acceptance into the School of Nursing Graduate Program, students may begin taking graduate-level core classes.
+The Graduate-level statistics course is compulsory; however, taking it before applying to or being accepted into the School of Nursing is unnecessary.
 Taking the core courses early will allow the student more time to focus on nurse anesthesia courses and clinical rotations during the program.